Zhuyuanda/Dissertation/MC/README.md

 ### 12 variables.ipynb

 A jupyter notebook for reconstructing variables from the paper.

+### 12 variables (no boost).ipynb

+No frame of reference changing is applied in this notebook.
+The result seems to be more symmetric and close to the paper.

 ### 12 variables (big).ipynb